disasteroftheuniverse/obs-warp-tunnel/Readme.md

 </pre>
 # OBS Warp Tunnel

 A simple wrapper for localtunnel that keeps it running.
-Intended to be used with [OBS Blade](https://obs-blade.kounex.com/) so [OBS](https://obsproject.com/) can be manipulated remotely.
-Localtunnel is unstable crashes frequently, making it unsuitable for IRL streamers trying to access OBS remotely, because maintaining a consistent connection with OBS is paramount.
-This script maintains uptime, keeps the subdomain, and automatically restarts localtunnel if it crashes.
-This makes localtunnel a more viable choice for IRL streamers who wish to use OBS Blade to remotely control OBS.
+Intended to be used with [OBS Blade](https://obs-blade.kounex.com/) to remotely control [OBS](https://obsproject.com/).
+Localtunnel is unstable and crashes frequently, making it unsuitable for IRL streamers.
+This script keeps the desired subdomain intact and automatically restarts localtunnel if it crashes.
+This makes localtunnel a viable choice for IRL streamers who wish to use OBS Blade to remotely control OBS.

 This tool helps make Localtunnel a more viable alternative to ngrok.